Former worker sues pork production company owned by gubernatorial candidate Jim Pillen

-LINCOLN — A former employee of the pork production company owned by gubernatorial candidate Jim Pillen has alleged in a lawsuit that he was fired for refusing to participate in hiring workers without proper citizenship documents and falsifying documents so workers could avoid taxes.
+LINCOLN — A former employee of the pork production company owned by gubernatorial candidate Jim Pillen alleges he was fired for refusing to participate in hiring undocumented workers and falsifying documents so workers could avoid taxes.

 Luis Lucar filed a lawsuit Wednesday against Pillen Family Farms Inc., alleging he lost his job because he wouldn’t participate in company practices he claimed were illegal.

+“This case has substantial merit that a jury needs to hear,” said Lucar’s attorney, Kathleen Neary of Lincoln.

-A representative of the Pillen campaign said Thursday that the candidate was aware of the lawsuit and would issue a statement in response.
+A spokesman for the Pillen campaign said Thursday that Lucar’s allegations are “completely baseless and false.”

+“Mr. Lucar, a disgruntled former employee terminated for poor performance, is an anti-conservative, pro-illegal immigration activist lying about the Pillen family,” said campaign spokesman Matthew Trail.

-Pillen is the founder of Pillen Family Farms and one of three Republicans who have announced their candidacies for governor in 2022.
+Pillen, a member of the University of Nebraska Board of Regents, is the founder of Pillen Family Farms and one of three Republicans who have announced their candidacies for governor in 2022.
 Republican Gov. Pete Ricketts is term limited and cannot run for a third term.

 In a lawsuit filed in U.S. District Court, Lucar said he worked for Pillen Family Farms from 2012 until he was fired in 2019 for “inability to work with our team.”

-Lucar, who is from Peru, said that he worked various jobs for the company, and in his position as human resources specialist, he hired workers and dealt with employee related matters.
+Lucar, who is from Peru, said that he worked various jobs for the company, and in his position as human resources specialist, he hired workers and dealt with employee-related matters.

 He alleged that he repeatedly complained and refused to participate in alleged illegal activities by the company, including hiring workers who lacked authorization to work in the U.S., changing names on government and company documents so workers could avoid paying taxes or child support payments, and misclassifying workers as “independent contractors” to avoid payment of taxes.